miklevin/MikeLev.in/_posts/2025-09-16-ai-tool-calling-magic-spells-mcp.md

 Google scientists taught us all you need is attention when they wrote the Transformers paper (the "T" in GPT) circa 2017.
 Those two things were science.
-They greatly thawed the AI Winter after the 1950s freeze when we had such great hope with the Perceptitron and rise of the transistor.
+They greatly thawed the AI Winter after the 1950s freeze when we had such great hope with the Perceptron and rise of the transistor.
 We got misled but now we're back on track, but the science phase is done and the tweaking-it-out engineering phase has begun.
 If scaling and attention is all you need...